 With increasing of the LQG parameter $P$, the allowed value of the spin parameter $a$ for the source system A0620-00 increases for different radiative efficiency $\eta$.
-For the sources H1743-322 and XTE J1550-564, the allowed value of the spin parameter $a$ decreases for the higher $\eta$ and increases for the lower efficiency.
-However, for the sources of GRO J1655-40, GRS 1124-683 and GRS~1915+105, the allowed value of the spin parameter $a$ decrease for all radiative efficiencies.
+For the sources H1743-322 and XTE J1550-564, the allowed value of the spin parameter $a$ decreases for the cases with higher radiative efficiency $\eta$ and increases for the cases with lower efficiency.
+However, for the sources of GRO J1655-40, GRS 1124-683 and GRS~1915+105, the allowed value of the spin parameter $a$ decrease across all radiative efficiencies.
 The allowed value of $a$ from the jet power decreases with $P$ for all six sources.
-Moreover, the width of the allowed ranges of $a$ decreases with $P$ from the radiative efficiency and the jet power for these sources.
-The jet power provides the stronger constraint on $a$ for the source A0620-00 and the radiative efficiency provides the stronger constraint for the source GRS~1915+105.
+Moreover, the width of the allowed ranges of $a$ narrows with increasing $P$ from both the radiative efficiency and the jet power for these sources.
+The jet power provides the stronger constraint on $a$ for the source A0620-00, while the radiative efficiency offers a stronger constraint on $a$ for the source GRS~1915+105.

-Combining with the two constrain regions from the radiative efficiency and the jet power, we find that there exist intersection regions in both cases the Lorentz factor $\Gamma=2$ and $\Gamma=5$ for the sources A0620-00, H1743-322, XTE J1550-564 and GRO J1655-40, which implies that the gravity of these four sources could described by the rotating LQG black hole (\ref{metric}).
-However, for the source GRS 1124-683, one can find the intersection of the constrain regions exists in the case $\Gamma=5$ and disappears in the case $\Gamma=2$.
-Especially, for the source GRS1915+105, there is no intersection for the two constrain regions from the radiative efficiency and the jet power in both cases $\Gamma=2$ and $\Gamma=5$.
+Combining with the two constrain regions from the radiative efficiency and the jet power, we find that there exist intersection regions in both cases the Lorentz factor $\Gamma=2$ and $\Gamma=5$ for the sources A0620-00, H1743-322, XTE J1550-564 and GRO J1655-40, which implies that the gravitational fields of these four sources could be described by the rotating LQG black hole (\ref{metric}).
+However, for the source GRS 1124-683, one can find the intersection of the constrain regions exists in the case $\Gamma=5$ but disappears in the case $\Gamma=2$.
+Especially, for the source GRS1915+105, there is no intersection for the two constrain regions from the radiative efficiency and the jet power in either cases $\Gamma=2$ or $\Gamma=5$.
 The results of the source GRS 1124-683 hint that the intersection regions could exist in the case with the more high Lorentz factor $\Gamma$ for the source GRS1915+105.

-The largest possible allowed ranges of the black hole parameters $a$ and $P$ from the intersection region between the radiative efficiency and the jet power are listed in Table (\ref{table3}) for the six sources.
+The largest possible allowed ranges of the black hole parameters $a$ and $P$, derived from the intersection region between the radiative efficiency and the jet power, are listed in Table (\ref{table3}) for the six sources.